arprgr/living-connections/README.md

 ## TODO for version 0.1.

-Represent announcements as a type of message.
+Facebook login.
 Represent profile messages as types of message.
+Represent invitations using a type of message.
 Message threads.
 Track asset views
 Full differencing of action lists
-Solidify API around messages
-Facebook login.
-Work out invitations

 ## TODO for version 0.2